 As discussed under Guideline 2, NOAA uses diverse scientific disciplines to conduct ecosystem science, including economics and the social sciences.
-National Standard 8 of the MSA requires that NOAA Fisheries take into account the importance of fishery resources to fishing communities in order to provide for the sustained participation of such communities, and to the extent practicable, minimize adverse economic impacts on such communities.
-The MSA also requires NOAA Fisheries to assure that fishery conservation and management measures are designed to provide a food supply to the nation, among other benefits.
-Under Goal 6.b, NOAA Fisheries will use these action items to develop annual and longer-term milestones to better understand and support human well-being:
+National Standard 8 of the MSA requires that NOAA Fisheries take into account the importance of fishery resources to fishing communities in order to provide for the sustained participation of such communities and, to the extent practicable, minimize adverse economic impacts on such communities.
+The MSA also requires NOAA Fisheries to ensure that fishery conservation and management measures are designed to provide a food supply to the nation, among other benefits.
+Under Goal 6.b, NOAA